 The morning starts with a panga ride along the cliffs of this Prince Philip Steps (Genovesa Island) dramatic island, followed by landing with a steep climb (90 feet) up some stairs to reach a flat plateau.
 Along our walk, we can observe large colonies of Nazca boobies, red footed boobies, great frigate birds and storm petrels.
 Onward to Darwin Bay, in the afternoon, we land at this beautiful beach to enjoy some swimming and/or snorkelling.
 Following our dip, we take an easy stroll to observe hundreds of birds, mainly frigate birds, red footed and Nazca boobies, gulls, herons, finches and mockingbirds.

 After breakfast, there’s optional departure to see the breeding programme of giant tortoises at Cerro Colorado.
 Here, we learn about this endangered species and its promising recovery.
-Following the visit, we return to town and shared transfer to the airport to take the flight to Lima.
+Following the visit, we return to town and then a shared transfer to the airport to take the flight to Guayuaquil, where you connect on your flight to Lima.
 Arriving into Lima, our driver (shared transfer) awaits to take you onto your hotel.

 Today discover why Lima has historically been such an important city with a sightseeing tour (shared basis) that covers Lima’s most impressive colonial buildings as well as a number of fascinating museums.
 The afternoon is free for you to explore Lima further.

 Early this morning you will be given a private transfer to the airport.
 Board a flight to the remote jungle settlement of Puerto Maldonado - the starting point for our journey (shared basis in Amazon) into the Amazon Jungle.
 A boat ride along the Madre de Dios River brings you to your jungle lodge where you will spend the next three nights in a beautiful cabaña.